 You need to monitor the wear of the brake pad material.
 You can do this by safely removing the wheel/tire, and inspecting the brake pads to assure they are not worn down to the scrapers or to the backing plate.
 Modern brake pads have a small metal tab which will begin to lightly scrape on the rotor and make a metal to metal sound when the brake pads are worn.

-〉 Answered on Dec 10th, 2012 by Karen Salvaggio, Owner/ Editor Thunder Valley Racing and Professional Race Car Driver at Thunder Valley Racing
+〉 Answered on Dec 10th, 2012 by Karen Salvaggio, Owner - Professional Race Car Driver at Thunder Valley Racing